Beam Handbook

 x_H = \Large \frac{L+e}{2}

-Multi-supported beam with cantilevers
+Continuous beam with overhangs

 L = d_n = \sum_{i=0}^{n} s_i